KingDeveloper123/MultiApps/README.md

 # MultiApps
-Application Launcher, You can try to comment and i will make updates.
-Adding new apps into the launcher.
+Application Launcher, You can comment on the Issues tab and I'll take your feedback and make the app better.